califano-lab/single-cell-pipeline/Modules/ARACNe/README.txt

 GO:0005886, “plasma membrane”

 October 10 2018
-Ajay removed the following genes from TF and coTF lists for mouse symbols because they are ribosomal genes and not know to have any transcriptional regulatory function.
+Ajay removed the following genes from TF and coTF 'symbol' lists for mouse symbols because they are ribosomal genes and not know to have any transcriptional regulatory function.
 TFs:
 Rpl7
 Mrpl28